gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 the service deployment across several nodes.
 Everything is powered by Docker Swarm, so most you know about Swarm and Docker Services also applies to Stacks.

-Back to our example stack: it consists of Træfik as Docker aware reverse proxy and the example app as replicated service.
+Back to our example stack: it consists of [Træfik](https://traefik.io/) as Docker aware reverse proxy and the example app as replicated Spring Boot service.
 To ease testing the shutdown hook timeout, a delay can be configured via Spring Boot mechanisms using the `catalina.threadpool.execution.timeout.seconds` property.
 Its value defaults to `30` seconds.
 Docker also needs to be aware of our delay, so that it won't `SIGKILL` the service instances after 10 seconds.
 The necessary properties (`stop-grace-period` and `update-config.delay`) are already configured in the [stack file](https://github.com/gesellix/graceful-shutdown-spring-boot/blob/825b56761c217dcf607f39f4c799b4414eb3a4fe/stack.yml) with a value of 60 seconds.